Skip to main content

 Medical researchers have found that there are three different types of anxiety attacks: Spontaneous attacks, specific attacks, and situational predisposed attacks.

 • Spontaneous attacks are associated with panic disorder.
-These attacks give no warning, and can occur for absolutely no apparent reason.
+These attacks give no warning and can occur for absolutely no apparent reason.

 • Specific anxiety attacks are triggered by a specific feared situation or place.
 The anxiety attacks that people with Social Anxiety often experience fall into this category.

-• Situational predisposed attacks are also a sign of panic disorder.
+• Situationally predisposed attacks are also a sign of panic disorder.
 Some people may be predisposed to having an anxiety attack in a certain situation or place, even though they have no known fear of the situation or place.

-Anxiety attacks are sometimes treated with medication, however, they are best treated with more natural therapy, such as counseling and deep breathing.
-While anxiety attacks are not fully understood, often, a person is able to get to the true cause of the attacks with counseling.
+While anxiety attacks are not fully understood, often, a person can get to the true cause of the attacks with counseling.
 Furthermore, just because a person experiences one anxiety attack, it does not necessarily mean that they will ever experience another one in their lives.

 Read more:

 Both antidepressants and antianxiety medications are used to treat anxiety disorders.
 The first medication specifically approved for use to treat OCD was the tricyclic antidepressant clomipramine.
-The SSRIs, fluoxetine, fluvoxamine, paroxetine, and sertraline are now used for the treatment of OCD.
+SSRIs, fluoxetine, fluvoxamine, paroxetine, and sertraline are now used for the treatment of OCD.
 Paroxetine is used for social anxiety disorder (social phobia), GAD, and panic disorder; and sertraline is used for panic disorder and PTSD.
 Venlafaxine is used for GAD.

 Types of Medications: